cnizzardini/cakephp-swagger-bake/README.md

 There a three options for generating swagger.json:

-1. Integrate `swagger bake` into your build process.
+1. Call `swagger bake` which can be included as part of your build process.

-2. Enable the `hotReload` option in config/swagger_bake.php.
+2. Enable the `hotReload` option in config/swagger_bake.php (recommended for local development only).

-3. Call Swagger programmatically:
+3. Call SwaggerBake programmatically:

 ```php
 $swagger = (new \SwaggerBake\Lib\Factory\SwaggerFactory())->create();